tabalinas/jsgrid/README.md

 ### search([filter]): `Promise`
 Performs filtering of the grid.
 Returns jQuery promise resolved when data loading is completed.
+It resets current sorting and paging unlike the `loadData` method.

 **filter** is a filter to pass to `controller.loadData`.